AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Data_View.md

 Within each group, a field set may be associated with multiple data items.
 It is often necessary to disambiguate these items.
 Items can be disambiguated by specifying an [`.IdentifyingField`](xref:DataViewsFieldSets#identifying-field).
 An identifying field is a field that tells the data items apart within a group, such as the value of _Measurement_ metadata (i.e., the data items are identified by what they measure).
 Identifying data items also allows the data views engine to "align" them across groups, since it is clear that streams measuring, e.g., _Power Out_ are alike, and the streams measuring _Power In_ are alike.

 ### Index field
 The field used for indexing.
 If not specified, a default value with a label of "Timestamp" is used.
 If specified, the index field has to be of source `FieldSource.NotApplicable`.
-Index field cannot have keys.Null, empty or whitespace is not allowed for an index field label.
+Index field cannot have keys.
+Null, empty or whitespace is not allowed for an index field label.

 ### Defining index type and default range
 Data views currently operate on timestamped data, which is data indexed by a DateTime property.
 This is reflected by the DataView's `.IndexTypeCode`, whose value must be "DateTime".
 Default values may be defined for the StartIndex, EndIndex, and/or Interval used when data view data is queried.